 It is for our innate desire for comfort that we accept non-truths as truths.
 The truth is discomforting.
 Truths evict us from the lies we’ve held so dearly as truths.
 And, for the human self, it is a difficult thing to untell a lie, to walk away from our designed truths or truths designed by others for us.
 This is, perhaps, because our brain likes things that are comfortable, things that do not require much effort.
 (It is why habits become routines once they stick, why people make excuses like ‘this is who I am’, for a harmful behaviour that was obtained from the external world and could very well be reexamined.)
 Despite its ability to discharge discomfort, is not the truth more liberating than lies?

-It is for our innate desire for comfort that we accept generalized truths, packaged as personal truths; that we limit our identities to the labels of self-diagnostics like horoscopes and personality tests, which bracket us in singularities; that we brand ourselves as either-or, when the self is a wiring of several charges.
-I find Amin Maalouf’s remarks, in the book In the Name of Identity: Violence and the Need to Belong, to be true: that ‘a person’s identity is not an assemblage of separate affiliations, nor a kind of loose patchwork; it is like a pattern drawn on a tightly stretched parchment.
+It is for our innate desire for comfort that we accept generalized truths as personal truths; that we limit our identities to the labels of self-diagnostics like horoscopes and personality tests, which bracket us in singularities; that we brand ourselves as either-or, when the self is a wiring of several charges.
+I find truth in Amin Maalouf’s remarks, in the book In the Name of Identity: Violence and the Need to Belong, that: ‘a person’s identity is not an assemblage of separate affiliations, nor a kind of loose patchwork; it is like a pattern drawn on a tightly stretched parchment.
 Touch just one part of it, just one allegiance, and the whole person will react, the whole drum will sound.’

 This comes after he mentions that ‘each individual’s identity is made up of a number of elements and these are clearly not restricted to the particulars set down in official records.
 Of course, for the great majority, these factors include allegiance to a religious tradition; to a nationality — sometimes two; to a profession, an institution, or a particular social milieu.
 But the list is much longer than that; it is virtually unlimited.
 But it is just as necessary to emphasize that identity is also singular, something that we experience as a complete whole.’